strauchlab/two-state-stabilization/README.md

 	-6.1_flags
 	-6.2_combinatorial_design.sh

-These scripts must be executed twice, once to generate the designed sequences and another time to run a control experiment.
-The control experiment is used as the reference energy since the selection process is based on energetic differences.
-This control will undergo the same relaxation process as the designed sequence but without sequence changes.
-The control resfile is called "resfile_control_pre".
-The PSSM file would be the same as for the designed sequences.
+These scripts must be executed twice - once to generate the designed sequences and once to run a control experiment without sequence design.
+The control experiment is used to define the reference energy as the selection process is based on energetic differences.
+The control resfile is called "resfile_control_pre", and the PSSM file would be the same as for the designed sequences.

 Independent jobs can be run in parallel to increase the number of designs while reducing the waiting time.
-Remember to save the results in different folders to avoid overwriting previous results.
+Remember to save the results in different folders to avoid overwriting issues.

 ### 7. Filter out designed sequences that are repeated and identify sequences improving the prefusion energy compared to the control (wild-type sequence)

 	-7_filter_prefusion.py

 After finding sequences improving the prefusion energy, these sequences must be modeled in the postfusion state to determine which conformation is more favored by the designed sequence.
-Therefore, this script identifies the candidate sequences and generates individual resfiles to model the corresponding sequence in the postfusion state.
-A control postfusion resfile is also generated to perform the control experiment, as explained in step (6).
+Therefore, this script identifies the prefusion candidate sequences and generates individual resfiles to model the sequence in the postfusion state.
+A control postfusion resfile is also output to perform the control experiment, as explained in step (6).
 The resfiles are split into several folders within the "postfusion_designs" folder.
-The PSSM files to model the postfusion structures were generated in step (5).
+The PSSM files to model the postfusion structures were obtained in step (5).

 All pdbs with improved prefusion energy are transferred to a "selection_pre_E" folder, created within the prefusion results folder.